nosco/querycache/README.md

                               # in cache, defaults to 100000.
 This setting can
                               # be overwritten by the ``maxEntries``
                               # constructor option.

+QC_REDIS_PORT                 # The port to connect to redis on, defaults to
+                              # 6379.
+QC_REDIS_HOST                 # The redis host, defaults to '127.0.0.1'
 ```

 If ``QC_MAX_ENTRIES`` is reached, the oldest entry is removed when a new query